memomsft/delta-lake-optimizations/docs/02-lab-optimizations.md

 ```

-Now we can see the original number of rows before the deletion and also the newwer version of this table (version 4) shows the table replacement we just did
+Now we can see the original number of rows before the deletion and also the newer version of this table (version 4) shows the table replacement we just did

 ![Setup](img/opti10.png)